The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 According to the Kenya National Bureau of Statistics for 2015, the economy generated a total of 841.6 thousand jobs of which 128.0 thousand jobs were in the modern sector while 713.6 thousand were in the informal sector, during the period under review.

-The main challenge is how they contribute to taxation and are policymakers noting the sector’s contribution?
+The main challenge is how they contribute to taxation and whether are policymakers noting the sector’s contribution.

 This is not the first time Nairobi County wants to get rid of the hawkers who have been termed a menace.

-Last year, Nairobi’s Commercial Court ordered hawkers operating from the city center to designated places within the city stating that they cause immense suffering to other street users.
+Last year, Nairobi’s Commercial Court ordered hawkers operating from the city centre to designated places within the city stating that they cause immense suffering to other street users.

-On July 13, 2016, Nairobi County formed a sub-committee tasked with returning order and sanity in the central business district.
+On July 13, 2016, Nairobi County formed a sub-committee tasked with returning orders and sanity in the central business district.
 A crackdown on the informal sector.

-Subsequently, 500 Inspectorate Officers and 100 were enrolled to its fire brigade team to meet the demand for city Askari’s to deal with the spiraling number of hawkers within the central business district.
+Subsequently, 500 Inspectorate Officers and 100 were enrolled on its fire brigade team to meet the demand for city Askari’s to deal with the spiralling number of hawkers within the central business district.

-The training commenced in December and was to run up to March this year before the officers are deployed in various parts of the city.
+The training commenced in December and was to run up to March this year before the officers were deployed in various parts of the city.